honeycombio/refinery/tools/convert/config.md

 MaxMemory is the maximum percentage of memory that should be allocated by the collector.

-If set, it must be an integer value between 0 and 100, representing the target maximum percentage of memory that should be allocated by the collector.
+If nonzero, it must be an integer value between 1 and 100, representing the target maximum percentage of memory that should be allocated by the collector.
 If set to a non-zero value, once per tick (see SendTicker) the collector will compare total allocated bytes to this calculated value.
 If allocation is too high, traces will be ejected from the cache early to reduce memory.
 Useful values for this setting are generally in the range of 70-90.
-Depending on deployment details, system memory information may not be available; if it is not, a warning will be logged and the value of MaxAlloc will be used.
+Depending on deployment details, system memory information may not be available.
+If it is not, a warning will be logged and the value of MaxAlloc will be used.
+If this value is 0, MaxAlloc will be used.

 Eligible for live reload.